diazlp/bookaholic-api-expressjs/README.md

 ### Filtering Books

-- Use query parameters to filter books:
+- Use query parameters to filter books and/or categories:
     - `title`: Search by book title (case-insensitive).
     - `minYear`: Minimum publication year.
     - `maxYear`: Maximum publication year.